jphdevsf/lilfetch-mcp/README.md

 # UNDER CONSTRUCTION

 # lilFetch
 An MCP (Model Context Protocol) server that scrapes webpages using [crawl4ai](https://github.com/unclecode/crawl4ai) and Playwright for more robust scraping.
+Tested on CoPilot in VSCode but may work for others.

 ## Features
 - Enables html and/or text scraping of one or more urls directly in your chat prompt.
 Use the scraped response in followup queries for market research summarization, context for new file creation, etc.